-Expatriates send earnings to families in China, with the intention of returning to China someday.
+Expatriates sent earnings to families in China, with the intention of returning to China someday.

 Others stayed and married and raised families both in El Paso and Juarez.

-The El Paso Chinese Community retained their native culture through language (most spoke in Taishanese dialect) food, community associations, and tradition.
+The El Paso Chinese Community retained their native culture through language (most spoke in Taishanese dialect) food, community associations, and traditions.

 During the 20th Century, Chinese continued to migrate to El Paso.
 During the Mexican Revolution, General John "Black Jack" Pershing brought hundreds of Chinese into the the United States from Mexico for their protection from racial violence.
 They were allowed to immigrate following General Pershing's

 Petitioning of Congress.